-I’ll show two ways to create several new columns out of one column.
-To do so, we’ll use Google Sheets – but this should work with LibreOffice Calc, Excel or any other spreadsheet software.
+I’ll show two ways to create multiple new columns out of one old column.
+We’ll use Google Sheets — but the same tricks should work with LibreOffice Calc, Excel, or any other spreadsheet software.

 The first method is the formula

 C, etc.).
-Then click the little triangle and select “Insert 1 right”.
-Repeat to create a second free column.
+Then click the little triangle and select “Insert 1 right.”
+Repeat to create a second empty column.

 B1being the cell you want to split and

 -the character you want the cell to split on.
 (If you see the error

 #REF!in your cell, you’ll need to create more columns.)